Message about use of cookies

 What is transitional relief?

-Transitional relief is designed to phase in larger increases or decreases in business rates bills due to revaluations.
+Transitional relief is designed to phase in larger increases in business rates bills due to revaluations.

 Relief is given based on how much your bill has changed.
-The relief is given to ensure your bills cannot go up or down by more than a defined percentage.
+The relief is given to ensure your bills cannot go up by more than a defined percentage.

-The next revaluation will start from 1 April 2023 and the transitional relief scheme will only apply to increases in rateable value.
-This means if your rateable value goes down you will pay your lower bill straight away.
+The last revaluation took effect from 1 April 2023 and the transitional relief scheme only applies to increases in rateable value.
+This means if your rateable value went down you will pay your lower bill straight away.

 For more information please visit the GOV.UK website.